stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-2.rst

 Step 1.
 Implement and test a forward kinematics function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Program a function that takes in a BLA::Matrix<3> vector of joint angles and outputs a BLA::Matrix<3> of the corresponding cartesian coordinates of the end-effector.
+Complete the forward_kinematics function inside of src/kinematics.h.
+You should return a BLA::Matrix<3> of the cartesian coordinates of the end-effector.
 #.
+Upload code.
-Run the program.
-The code will test your kinematics code during the setup() function.
+#.
+Press s to start.
+The starter code will first test your kinematics code and then run the main loop.

 Step 2.
 View cartesian coordinates of end effector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^